hamidgasmi/training.computerscience.cloud.aws/README.md

 	- The presigned URL has expired (7 days max)
 	- The creator permissions have changed
 	- The URL was created using a role and its temporary credentials have expired (36-hour max)
-- Use cases:
-	- Stock images website:
-		- Media stored privately on S3
-		- Presigned URL generated when an image is purchased
-	- Client access to upload an image for process to an S3 bucket
-- Best Practices:
-	- Create presigned URLs with an identity with long term credentials
-	- Avoid creating presigned URLs with roles

 </details>